sapphire497/style-transformer/README.md

 <br>
 Our style transformer proposes novel multi-stage style transformer in w+ space to invert image accurately, and we characterize the image editing in StyleGAN into label-based and reference-based, and use a non-linear classifier to generate the editing vector.
 </p>

+## Getting Started
+### Prerequisites
+- Ubuntu 16.04
+- NVIDIA GPU + CUDA CuDNN
+- Python 3

+## Pretrained Models
+Coming soon!

+## Training
+Coming soon!

+## Inference
+Coming soon!

+## Citation
+If you use this code for your research, please cite